pars-linux/uludag/doc/en/introduction-to-translation/introduction-to-translation.rst

 #.
 Committing Projects

-   Once you finish translation work, commit the file using the same interface.
+   Once you finished your translation work, commit the file using the same interface.

-   Use the upload icon labeled Send a translation for this language next to each project, then click the browse button to locate your translated file.
+   Use the upload button marked below for your language next to each project, then click the browse button to locate your translated file.

    .. image:: ul.png

    Select the Send to commit your translated file.

-   Interface displays the message File submitted successfully.
+   Interface displays the message *File submitted successfully*.
 If you receive an error or some other message except success, please post it to the pardus-translators mailing list so it can be addressed.

 #.
 Adding New Translation File

    If there is no po file for your language, please do the following steps:

-   * Download the pot file and copy it as your own language's **po** file.
+   * Download the POT file and copy it as your own language's **po** file.

       .. image:: dl-pot.png

-   * Once you finish the translation, click on the Add a new translation button at project page.
+   * Once you finish the translation, click on the button marked below at project page.

       .. image:: add-new.png

-   * Type your new file name in the field marked or enter it here:, replacing the file name with your locale:
+   * Type your new file name in the field marked replacing the file name with your locale.
+See the image:

        **po/your_lang.po**